oapicf/endoflife.date-api-clients/clients/perl/generated/docs/DefaultApi.md

 my $api_instance = WWW::OpenAPIClient::DefaultApi->new(
 );

-my $product = "product_example"; # string | Product URL as per the canonical URL on the endofife.date website my $cycle = "cycle_example"; # string | Release Cycle for which the details must be fetched.
+my $product = "product_example"; # string | Product URL as per the canonical URL on the endofife.date website. my $cycle = "cycle_example"; # string | Release Cycle for which the details must be fetched.
 Any slash character in the cycle name will be replaced with dashes.
 For example FreeBSD's releng/14.0 becomes releng-14.0.

 eval {